MayorFalomo/google-keep/README.md

 ## Features

-- Create Notes.
+- Create Notes & View each Notes
--View each notes
 - Add Canvas to each note.
 - Set Remainders for your notes for Morning, Afternoon, Evening, Tomorrow or Next Week Monday.
 - Get a notification of remainders